awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 To modify the storage for an RDS Custom for Oracle DB instance, use the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) AWS CLI command\.
 Set the following parameters as needed:
 + `--db-instance-class` – A new instance class\.
 For supported classes, see [DB instance class support for RDS Custom for Oracle](custom-reqs-limits.md#custom-reqs-limits.instances)\.
 + `--allocated-storage` – Amount of storage to be allocated for the DB instance, in gibibytes\.
 It must be greater than the current value, and from 40–65,536 GiB\.
-+ `--storage-type` – The storage type, gp2 or io1\.
++ `--storage-type` – The storage type: gp2, gp3, or io1\.
-+ `--iops` – Provisioned IOPS for the DB instance, if using the io1 storage type\.
++ `--iops` – Provisioned IOPS for the DB instance, if using the io1 or gp3 storage types\.
 + `--apply-immediately` – Use `--apply-immediately` to apply the storage changes immediately\.

   Or use `--no-apply-immediately` \(the default\) to apply the changes during the next maintenance window\.